shreyas-muralidhara/Mattarmost-Issue-Bot/DEPLOY.md

 # Milestone: DEPLOYMENT

 ## Deployment
-Run the following Ansible playbook either in a VM running on Ubuntu.
+Run the following Ansible playbook [deploysetup.yml] on a VM with Ubuntu OS either in local machine or Public Cloud.
-This playbook is responsible for the tasks related to setting up Scibot.
-This installs all the required modules and packages to run the bot, clones the github respository and runs the bot
+This playbook is responsible for the tasks related to setting up Issuebot.
+This installs all the required modules, clones the github respository and runs the bot.
+The playbook also runs a shell script [environment.sh] which is responsible for setting the environment variables in the deployed environment.

 ## Acceptance Test
  To initiate conversation with issuebot
 1. Log-in to Mattermost (http://34.66.158.171:8065)
-2. Enter "sghanta" as the username with "Kakashihatake@97"|| Issuebot@11 as the password for logging in.
+2. Enter "sghanta" as the username with "Issuebot@11" as the password for logging in.
 3. After sucessfully logging-in navigate to issuebot channel and execute the test cases given in the acceptance test plan below.

 We have added the instructor and TAs as collaborators to our "CSC510-11Test" repo.
 This is currently linked to the mattermost account and any operations performed by the user will reflect in changes in this Repository.